Learn how to make this quick sauerkraut with step-by-step photos and instructions.

 Gut health is one of the most talked about topics amongst nutrition and wellness experts and enthusiasts.
 Many studies are now showing that healthy, well-balanced gut flora is one of the key factors in achieving good digestion, and health in general.

 Freshly fermented cabbage, aka sauerkraut, is a wonderful and simple way to add some friendly bacteria to your gut.
 It’s not always easy to find fresh sauerkraut in stores (or it’s super expensive) and people often buy the pasteurised kind you find in the non-refrigerated sections of the supermarket.
-However, that’s not the sauerkraut you want as all that lively bacteria is destroyed during the pasteurisation process.
+However, that’s not the sauerkraut you want as all that lively bacteria are destroyed during the pasteurisation process.
 What you want is fresh sauerkraut in which the bacteria is alive and thriving and which you would keep refrigerated.

 Watch my Facebook video demo on how to make sauerkraut here (replay of my Facebook live session).